optimization

 Any tarp or cover becomes a sail in high winds.
 The lift forces can crack glass, damage frames, and pull mounting hardware off the roof - damage that the uncovered panel would have survived.
 Certified solar panels (IEC 61215) are tested for hail up to 25 mm at 23 m/s, wind pressures of 2,400 Pa (equivalent to roughly 150 mph), and snow loads of 5,400 Pa.
 Your panels are almost certainly more storm-resistant than any improvised covering.

-The better pre-storm checklist: confirm your inverter's rapid shutdown is functional, ensure panel mounting hardware is secure, document your system with photos for insurance purposes, and - if flooding is a risk - turn off the main electrical supply at the breaker panel.
-OSHA's electrical safety guidelines recommend treating all solar conductors as energized until verified de-energized by a qualified person.
+The better pre-storm checklist: confirm your inverter's rapid shutdown works, make sure mounting hardware is secure, photograph the system for insurance, and - if flooding is a risk - kill the main supply at the breaker panel.
+OSHA guidelines say treat all solar conductors as energized until a qualified person verifies otherwise.

-For long-term system health and to catch any degradation from storm debris or aging sooner, panel-level monitoring via the SolarEdge P370 power optimizer gives you per-panel output data that flags damage within days.
+For long-term health and to catch degradation from storm debris or aging sooner, panel-level monitoring via the SolarEdge P370 power optimizer gives per-panel output data that flags damage within days.

 What Happens If You Leave Solar Panels Uncovered During Storage?

-Dust and debris accumulation: Even a few weeks of uncovered outdoor exposure allows dust, pollen, bird droppings, and leaf litter to build up on the glass surface.
-Studies by NREL show that soiling losses can reach 5 - 25% of output depending on tilt angle and local conditions.
-Panels stored flat (0 degrees tilt) accumulate debris fastest because rain can't naturally wash the surface.
+• Soiling: A few weeks of exposure lets dust, pollen, and bird droppings coat the glass.
+NREL data shows soiling losses can reach 5 - 25% of output.
+Panels stored flat (0 degrees tilt) foul fastest because rain can't wash them.

-Warranty implications: Most tier-1 manufacturer warranties (LONGi, Trina Solar, JA Solar) require panels to be installed according to manufacturer instructions within 6 - 12 months of purchase.
-Panels stored outdoors without covers for extended periods may have warranty claims challenged on the grounds of improper storage.
-Keep purchase receipts and document storage conditions with dated photographs.
+• Warranty: Tier-1 warranties (LONGi, Trina Solar, JA Solar) expect installation within 6 - 12 months of purchase.
+Panels stored outdoors uncovered can have claims challenged on improper-storage grounds.
+Keep receipts and dated photos.

-For a deeper look at how these aging mechanisms compound over a panel's lifetime, see our guide on old solar panels.
+For how these aging mechanisms compound, see our guide on old solar panels.

 Covering MethodProsConsCost per Panel